cumulodev/hoster-tools/README.md

 ### Output

-You will get a `CSV` with `domain,scheme`
+You will get a `CSV` compatible with the sync-domains/create-agent-config script: `domain,path,scheme,bundleid,deeplink`.
+The path will always be empty - it is only needed for server-agent configuration.

 ```
-example.com,https
+example.com,,https,ran-dom-bundle-id,
-www.example.com,http
+www.example.com,,http,ran-dom-bundle-id,
 ```

 show-cms